BITSS-OPA/opa-deworming/code/05_final_opa.md

 ### Gains in earnings

-Gains in earnings ($E_t$) from 10, 15, and 20 years after intervention are used to measure the effect of multiple rounds of deworming on welfare over time.
+Gains in earnings ($\Delta W_{t}$) from 10, 15, and 20 years after intervention are used to measure the effect of multiple rounds of deworming on welfare over time.
 This is an important difference with approach 1, which only measures gains in earnings by year 10 and extrapolates into the future.
 To extrapolate after the 20-year measurement, the authors assume that the welfare gains 20 years after the intervention persist through the rest of an individual's working life.
 Hence the treatment effect over an individual's working life is the sum of the treatment effects on welfare at each follow-up.

 Gains in earnings represents the treatment effect on welfare, so it implicitly takes into consideration the life cycle profile of wages, economywide growth, etc. @klps4 assumes that the effect on welfare identified 20 years after the intervention persists through one's working life[^8].
 This approach also disregards externality effects.
 Their estimated treatment effects ($\alpha_{t}$) for years 10, 15, and 20, are $87, $83, $85 dollars per person per year.